Simone Makes a Living Building Things That Don’t Work

 “The way I approach my insecurities is by making sure I’m the first person laughing at myself.”

-I’d argue that her work is profoundly useful.
-Her videos inspire us to create for the sake of creating.
+But her work is useful.
+Her videos inspire you to create for the sake of creating.
 For the sake of learning.
 For fun.
-They make us happy and they help us realize that life doesn’t have to be so serious.
-Simone’s slapstick robots help us all compute a simple message: there’s no harm in trying.
+Simone’s slapstick robots have a simple message: there’s no harm in trying.

 “No matter how people critique it, it doesn’t really apply,” Simone says.
 “There’s not really a category to put what I do in.
 People can’t really judge it.”

 Fortunately, she doesn’t have a lot of haters anyway.
 She says that most of her fans are educated adults who are genuinely interested in her line of work.
-Scroll through her YouTube comments and you’ll see it’s mostly positive — which is unusual for YouTube, where trolls lurk under every bridge.
-Simone recognizes how lucky she is to be spared from that.
+Scroll through her YouTube comments and you’ll see they're mostly positive, which many creators don't have the pleasure of experiencing.
+Simone recognizes how lucky she is to be spared from that negativity.

 “There’s not really a category to put what I do in.
 People can’t really judge it.”